Correa95/My-Learning_Notes/Machine-Learning-Notes/Optimization Method.md

 - Measure the loss between the predictions and the true values.
 - Finally, adjust the weights in a direction that makes the loss smaller.

+# Each iteration's sample of training data is called a minibatch (or often just "batch"), while a complete round of the training data is called an epoch.
+The number of epochs you train for is how many times the network will see each training example

 🔑 Key Concepts:

 - Loss Function: Measures prediction error (e.g., Mean Squared Error, Cross-Entropy).